Monday Night Law

 English is not my first language.
 Do you provide translators?

-- We may have a Spanish translator available.
-Be sure to ask the Attorney Referral Counselor about this when you schedule an appointment.
+- We may have a Spanish interpreter available.
+Be sure to ask the Attorney Referral Counselor whether there will be a Spanish interpreter available on the day you would like to schedule your appointment.

-- If you need a translator for another language, please bring a family member or friend who can translate.
+- If you need an interpreter for another language, please bring a family member or friend to interpret for you.

 Who Sponsors Monday Night Law and What is its Mission?

-Monday Night Law is provided by the Committees for Legal Services for Persons of Moderate Means and the Legal Referral Service.
-The Legal Referral Service is jointly sponsored by the New York City Bar Association and New York County Lawyers’ Association.
-This program is designed to address the public’s ever-increasing need for affordable and accessible legal guidance, and assists nearly 1,000 New Yorkers annually.
+Monday Night Law is provided by the New York City Bar Association’s Monday Night Law/Moderate Means Committee, the New York City Bar Legal Referral Service, and the City Bar Justice Center.
+This program is designed to help address the public’s need for affordable and accessible legal guidance.
+Monday Night Law assists more than 1,000 New Yorkers annually.